We generally have shows Tuesday – Sunday, with no show on Monday. Times for our performances run as follows:

 At the Alhambra Theatre & Dining your ticket cost includes dinner.
 Therefore, it is frequently asked, what is the tipping policy?
 What makes us slightly different is that you are provided a bill at the table for only your beverages.
 In some cases it may be a bottle of wine, in others a bottle of sparkling water.
 Like any restaurant, gratuities are a special way for you to acknowledge service provided to you and should reflect your satisfaction with the service.

 18% – $5.00 per person (meal only)

 25% – $6.95 per person (meal only)

 Yes!
 In fact, we think so highly of our season ticket holders that we consider them partners in our business.
 Being a Season Partner is also the best way to save money on what is already a tremendous value.
-As a Renaissance Partner, you are invited to the Gala Grand Opening event for each show and as a Royalty Partner, you can see your name printed in our Stagelight Program for each show!
+As a Renaissance Partner, you are invited to the Gala Grand Opening event for each show and as a Royalty Member, you can see your name printed in our Stagelight Program for each show!